freol35241/pytest-pinned/README.md

 ```
 #### Expected results

-If `pytest-pinned` cannot find any expected results for a comparison it will fail the test and ask teh user to write new expected results.
+If `pytest-pinned` cannot find any expected results for a comparison it will fail the test and ask the user to write new expected results.

 To rewrite the expected results "from scratch", use: